Own a cute, teeny-weenie Pom and you want to give only the best? Take a look at our round up for the best dog food for Pomeranians.

 As a stand-alone, it is easily eaten by the smaller mouths and older teeth without worry of denture issues or gum diseases in the later years.
 The Homestyle recipe also provides many nutrients, vitamins, and minerals not found elsewhere.

-- Easily mixed or as a topper with dry food.
+- Easily mixed with kibble or as a topper

 Poms, like other toy breeds, have very small mouths.
 They also have smaller teeth and will be affected by larger kibble.
 All your food options should be small enough for them to eat without having to break it down first.